ClintH/gtbg/README.md

 gtbg
 ====

-A tool to help you prepare samples for use with the Elektron Machinedrum UW and Octatrack.
-It works on Mac and PC.
+A tool to help you prepare samples for use with the Elektron Machinedrum UW, Octatrack and Rytm.
+It works on Mac and PC and presumably Linux as well.

 For accuracy, sample triming/padding is calculated at the sample level rather than milliseconds.